Mission

-RePo-SUDOE is a European research initiative aimed at accelerating the discovery of new therapies through drug repurposing.
-By reusing existing medications, the project seeks to make the process faster, more cost-effective, and efficient.
-Its main objective is to establish the SUDOE region (Southwest Europe) as a leader in this field by promoting collaboration between universities, research institutions, and biopharmaceutical industry companies.
+RePo-SUDOE is a European research initiative that accelerates the discovery of new therapies through drug repurposing.
+By reusing existing medications, the project aims to make the process faster, more cost-effective, and more efficient.
+Its main objective is to establish the SUDOE region (Southwest Europe) as a leader in this field by fostering collaboration between universities, research institutions, and biopharmaceutical industry companies.

 With a focus on cutting-edge technologies, advanced visualization tools, and transnational cooperation networks, RePo-SUDOE drives high-quality research and innovation, initially targeting cancer treatment while enhancing the region's scientific and technological competitiveness.